Comment on page

 Now that you've created the entity and trained your NLP, let's look at our conversation again:

-Because you predefined the package number as a match entity, the bot was able to pick up on it in the user's expression, therefore skipping the input validation step of asking for it.
+Because you predefined the package number as a match entity, the bot was able to pick up on it in the user's expression, therefore skipping the Collect input block asking for it.
 The result is a much better user experience and a seemingly smarter bot 😉